sebakrys/FastAPI_CRUD/README.md

 ## Database Setup

 Before running the application, ensure your PostgreSQL database is set up.
-You can create the necessary table with the following SQL command:
+You can also create the table manually, but this is optional as it will be automatically created if it does not exist.
+To create the table manually, use the following SQL command:

 ```sql
 CREATE TABLE users (